-Additional analysis and discussion of these findings in Crafton Council will help the College identify and then implement needed improvements in the pattern of participation by personnel in all Areas.
+Additional analysis and discussion of these findings will help the College identify and then implement needed improvements in the pattern of participation by personnel in all Areas.

 Finally, the evaluation team noted that during their October 2008 visit, the Vice President of Student Services "does not appear to have the same level of involvement as the other vice presidents of the college" in decision-making processes.
-The current Vice President of Student Services, since assuming the position over a year ago, has been an active and valued contributor to Cabinet-level discussions, committee work, and Area leadership and advocacy, and has clearly indicated that she will continue that degree of involvement in both planning and decision-making processes.
+The Vice President of Student Services, since assuming the position over a year ago, has been just as involved in Cabinet-level discussions, committee work, and Area leadership and advocacy as the other vice presidents, and has clearly indicated that she will continue that degree of involvement in both planning and decision-making processes.
 For example, she co-chairs the Planning and Program Review Committee for 2010-11, and has taken over leadership of the Enrollment Management Committee.